For entry in September 2018 and beyond

 Students who qualify as Norlanders may work without supervision with babies, young children and their families.
 Accordingly, Norland College has a responsibility to ensure that students are fit to practise under these circumstances.

 An offer of a place to study at Norland College may be conditional upon the applicant being deemed fit to practise.
-Please refer to the Fitness to Practise Policy for more details.

 English Language Competence